akashsindhu96/AIes_object_detection/README.md

 ## Yolov3 object detection with flask and tensorflow 2.0

 Yolov3 is an algorithm that uses convolutional neural network to perform object detection.
-This repository creates Yolov3 with two endpoints each for image and video detections.
+Open source two endpoints each for image and video detections which can be integrate in any application.
+An example of integration with iOS app is shown in this repo.

+## Features

+1. Two Endpoints (image and Video)
+2. Boundary boxes
+3. 80 objects can be classified and detected.

 ## Directory Structure